Research - Laboratory/Non-Laboratory, Staff/Administrative

 Working at MIT offers opportunities, an environment, a culture - and benefits - that just aren't found together anywhere else.
 If you're curious, motivated, want to be part of a unique community, and help shape the future - then take a look at this opportunity.

-This is a one-year position with possibility of renewal contingent on grant funding and performance.
+This is a twelve-month position with the possibility of extension/renewal.

 About Massachusetts Institute of Technology (MIT)

 The mission of MIT is to advance knowledge and educate students in science, technology and other areas of scholarship that will best serve the nation and the world in the 21st century whether the focus is cancer, energy, economics or literature